OliverM93/Java_Classes/README.md

 # Java_Classes
- A Collection of basic algorithms and programs in Java
+ A collection of basic algorithms and programs in Java.